-A survey conducted last June with 6,856 community people in World Vision’s working areas across Vietnam’s 14 cities and provinces shows the considerable aftermath of COVID-19.
-Despite their distance from COVID-19 hotspots in the country, many of the poor households have been put in further difficult circumstances due to job losses.
-Specifically, 91% of the surveyed households have been suffering from food shortage, 66% have had their livelihoods severely affected, and 80% are struggling to settle their loans.
+A survey conducted last June with 6,856 community people in World Vision’s working areas across Việt Nam's 14 cities and provinces shows the considerable aftermath of COVID-19.
+Despite their distance from COVID-19 hotspots in the country, many poor households have been put in further difficult circumstances due to job losses.
+Specifically, 91% of the surveyed households have been suffering from food shortages, 66% have had their livelihoods severely affected, and 80% are struggling to settle their loans.

-In October 2020, World Vision Vietnam initiated a KOICA-funded four-month project to provide direct support to children, families, and schools by stabilizing household economy and strengthening local ability to prevent infectious diseases.
-This project will be implemented in six mountainous districts in Điện Biên, Yên Bái, Quảng Nam and Quảng Ngãi provinces.
+In October 2020, World Vision Việt Nam initiated a KOICA-funded four-month project to provide direct support to children, families, and schools by stabilizing household economy and strengthening local ability to prevent infectious diseases.
+This project is implemented in six mountainous districts in Điện Biên, Yên Bái, Quảng Nam and Quảng Ngãi provinces.

 Main components of this recovery project are designed to respond to the crucial needs identified during World Vision’s survey:

 First, to address food insecurity, World Vision will provide food aid (with additional micronutrient products or fortified food for malnourished children) and facilitate alternative sustainable livelihoods.

 Second, to scale up COVID-19 preventive measures, World Vision will establish or improve handwashing stations at school and at home while also increasing access to water storage and supply for local people.

 Throughout the implementation of this project, female and male community members are be equally benefited, and families having people with disabilities are prioritized to receive aid and livelihood support.
 Foods and services are purchased locally where and when possible in order to boost the local economy.